trst1690/Project_1_UofM_data/README.md

 Step 8.
 Make scatter plots and regression lines to find the correaltion between the ADIRANKS and the prenatal care.

 ## CONCLUSION
-We found that RountableRx is postively serving the disadvantaged community in Minnesota.
+We found that RountableRx is positively serving the disadvantaged community in Minnesota.
 Most of their patients have high ADITSTATE RANK.
 The RoundtableRx need mre repositories in northwestern, northeastern and southwestern areas.